joshbruce/fourth-earth-raw/public/content.md

 **Principles:**

 1. Characters developed by players are played with more care than those arrived at by the system.
-2. Grinding to “level up” before joining friends, being jumped up levels without practice, or being the third low-level wheel holding friends back hinders enjoyment.
+2. Grinding to “level up” before joining friends, being jumped up levels without practice, or being the fifth, low-level wheel holding your friends back hinders enjoyment.
 3. Narrators aren’t the enemy and is a label capturing responsibilities more than a role given to an individual.
 4. Requiring specialty equipment hinders playability and accessibility.